g-race00/senior-citizen-monitoring-expo/README.md

 - It alerts user when fall is detected
 - Firebase for app authentication
 - AWS for analysing iot data, and firing push notifications
+> other source codes and diagrams are placed in /external folder